Highest-Paying Jobs in Canada Without a Degree

-(Note: Wage data is taken from the Government of Canada's Job Bank and is based on the 2014-2015 reference period.1 And, in many cases, the wage ranges and averages are based on data from multiple occupational categories.
-It is important to note that wages can vary greatly depending on which province and region you work in.
-Also, the lowest reported wages are usually those of individuals with little to no training and/or experience in the field.)
+Unless otherwise noted, wage data is taken from the Government of Canada's Job Bank, based on the 2016-2017 reference period.1 Keep in mind that wages can vary greatly depending on which province and region you work in.
+Also, the lowest reported wages are usually those of individuals with little to no training and/or experience in a particular field.

 Combined with advantageous tax rates, a skilled labour pool, and competitive labour costs, Canada's research and development capabilities make the country a preferred destination for many high-tech companies.
-As of October 2014, there were approximately 37,000 companies operating in the ICT sector, and 86.7 percent of them were in the software and computer services sub-sector.2 These companies contribute a substantial amount of revenue to the Canadian economy and generate a large number of jobs.
+Almost 40,000 companies operate in the ICT sector, and 89.6 percent of them are in the software and computer services sub-sector.2 These companies contribute a substantial amount of revenue to the Canadian economy and generate a large number of jobs.

-From 2007 to 2013, ICT-industry revenues increased by 19.8 percent.
+From 2012 to 2017, ICT-industry revenues increased by 18 percent.
 During this same time, the software and computer services sub-sector's revenues increased by 35.8 percent.
-And in 2013, people working in the ICT industry accounted for three percent of the total Canadian workforce, which amounts to approximately 530,957 jobs.2 Going forward, employment growth is expected to be strong.
-It is estimated that, from 2013 to 2018, the ICT industry will need to fill a minimum of 178,000 positions.3 So, there are numerous possible career tracks to choose from within the ICT industry.
+And in 2017, people working in the ICT industry accounted for 3.4 percent of the total Canadian workforce, which amounts to 623,000 jobs.2 Plus, this sector generates over 478,000 indirect jobs.3 So, there are numerous possible career tracks to choose from within the ICT industry.
 And many entry-level positions are accessible with a diploma, which can typically be completed in less than two years.

-Earning Potential: The wages reported in the sector range from $12.31 to $67.31 an hour and more, and the average median wage is $33.30 per hour.
-If you are technically inclined, then beginning a career in the information and communications technologies sector could be a good way to find a high-paying position without having to earn a degree.
-In fact, employees working in the ICT industry earned 48 percent more than the national average of all Canadian occupations.2
+Earning Potential: On average, professionals in this sector earn $77,594 per year.
+So if you are technically inclined, beginning a career in the ICT sector could be a good way to find a high-paying position without having to earn a degree.
+In fact, employees working in ICT earn almost 53 percent more than the national average for all Canadian occupations.2

 Career Possibilities: Training in the field of information technology can lead to a wide range of careers.
 Below are just a few of the many possibilities:

 Construction makes up a large piece of the nation's economy.
-The industry accounted for more than seven percent of Canada's GDP (gross domestic product) in 2015.4 There are more than 300,000 construction-related companies operating in Canada.
-And, as of 2015, one in every 13 Canadian workers were employed in the construction industry.5 They work in sub-sectors related to areas like residential and non-residential construction, as well as road, bridge, and pipeline construction.
+The industry accounts for more than seven percent of Canada's GDP (gross domestic product).4 There are more than 368,000 construction-related companies operating in Canada.
+And the sector employs close to 1.5 million Canadians.5 They work in sub-sectors related to areas like residential and non-residential construction, as well as road, bridge, and pipeline construction.

-There is a lot of optimism about the construction industry.
-Part of that is due to the fact that the newly-elected Liberal government has committed to more than doubling infrastructure spending over the next decade, starting in 2015.
-And, in the period from 2016 to 2025, it is estimated that more than 250,000 construction workers across the country will retire, which accounts for more than 21 percent of the construction workforce.
-More than 85,000 workers could be retiring in Ontario alone.6
+During the period from 2019 to 2028, it is estimated that more than 261,100 construction workers across the country will retire, which accounts for about 24 percent of the construction workforce.
+Roughly 91,100 workers could be retiring in Ontario alone.6

-In the province of BC, it is expected that the construction workforce will reach record highs in 2018 and 2019 due to major projects like the development of LNG plants and pipelines.
-It is estimated that 17,000 new workers could be needed by 2018.
-And, from 2016 to 2025, more than 54,000 jobs could become available due to the growth of non-residential construction, home renovation, and maintenance work, as well as an increase in the number of retiring baby boomers.
-Strong job growth is also expected in Saskatchewan, Manitoba, Ontario, and Newfoundland and Labrador.6
+In the province of BC, it is expected that the construction workforce will experience strong growth, due to major projects like the development of LNG plants and pipelines.
+It is estimated that 14,600 new workers could be needed by 2021.
+Strong growth is also expected in Manitoba, Ontario, and Alberta.6

 Other promising highlights of Canada's construction sector include the following:

 Earning Potential: The industry offers a variety of opportunities.
 You may even be able to find some of the highest-paying jobs in Canada that don't require a degree.
 Those who are just starting out in entry-level helper or labourer positions report wages beginning at $13 per hour.
 But as experience is gained, those wages can climb to $32 per hour and higher.
-If you opt for a more specialized career, like an electrician or construction manager, your hourly wage could start around $15 to $20 and reach up to $58 an hour and higher as you build your experience.4
+If you opt for a more specialized career, like an electrician or construction manager, your hourly wage could start around $16 to $24 and reach up to $60.58 or higher as you build your experience.1

 Career Possibilities: From putting pipe into the ground to building roads to installing electrical systems, the career possibilities in the sector are plentiful and varied.
 Here are some of the careers that you can consider:

-It is possible to obtain a good-paying job in architectural and engineering services without becoming an architect or civil engineer, which can involve many years of schooling.
+Canada is home to more than 52,820 business establishments in this sector.2 And it's possible to obtain a good-paying job in architectural and engineering services without becoming an architect or civil engineer, which can involve many years of schooling.
 In fact, as a cost-control measure, architectural and engineering firms tend to focus on hiring technicians and other support professionals to assist engineers and architects.

-Earning Potential: By earning a certificate or diploma in the field in less than a year, you can go after positions—like architectural or civil engineering technician—that pay anywhere from $24.04 to $60.75 per hour and more.
-In the architectural and engineering services industry, the average median pay reported among drafters, technicians, and technologists is $38.50 per hour.
+Earning Potential: By earning a certificate or diploma in the field in less than a year, you can go after positions—like architectural or civil engineering technician—that pay anywhere from $15 to $45 per hour or more.
+The median pay for drafters, technicians, and technologists is $25 per hour.